 - 1 teaspoon salt

-- 1.5 litre vegetable stock (if not vegan, bone broth is great to use here)
+- 1.5 litres vegetable stock if not vegan, bone broth is great to use here

 - 2 tablespoons tomato paste

 - 3 tablespoons apple cider vinegar or white

 - 1 cup of sour cream optional, or coconut yoghurt or dairy-free cream